JB-26/website-portfolio/src/blog/2023-06-20-guide-to-blogs.markdown

 - Cost; you’ll need to pay for a domain name, hosting, etc

 The points I listed above are incredibly important.
 You should be comfortable with programming (knowing languages such as JavaScript, and markup such as HTML and CSS for styling), knowledge of frameworks and more!

+Plus, you'll need to make sure that the blog is readable, and I mean that from a user experience perspective.
+You don't want to use a colour scheme that makes your blog unreadable, nobody would visit it otherwise!
+If you're looking for inspiration for a colour scheme, checkout [Colour Hunt](https://colorhunt.co/).

 If you want an example of a blogging platform that’s been built from the ground up: